-riverrun 2021 volume 48: Please consider submitting work in art, fiction, poetry, spoken poetry, and non-fiction for the upcoming edition of riverrun set to be published in the spring of 2021.
+riverrun 2023 volume 50: Please consider submitting work in art, fiction, poetry, short performance, and non-fiction for the upcoming edition of riverrun set to be published in the spring of 2023.
 We look forward to hearing from you!

 Please download and fill out the submission form below and e-mail the form along with your work to firstname.lastname@example.org.
 You may submit up to five pieces of your work per year.